xiaoxiae/chromatic-warfare/viewer/README.md

    ```
    Output will be in the `dist/` directory

-## Usage
+## WebSocket Connection

-The viewer connects to a WebSocket server (default: `ws://localhost:8765`) and displays:
+The viewer automatically connects to the appropriate WebSocket server based on the environment:

-- Live game state with animated unit movements
-- Player list with real-time status updates
-- Game log with turn-by-turn actions
-- Canvas-based graph visualization
-- Combat animations and unit generation effects

-You can specify a game ID using the URL parameter: `?game=your-game-id`
+- **Development**: Connects to `ws://localhost:8765`
+- **Production**: Connects to `/api` endpoint (with proper WebSocket protocol based on the current domain)

+In production, the WebSocket server should be hosted at the `/api` path.

 ## Development